vmvargas/gabobrown-website/src/pages/portfolio/2019-06-24-mein-recycling-the-first-digital-disposal-assistant.md

 ---
 templateKey: portfolio-post
-title: 'Mein Recycling: The First Digital Disposal Assistant'
+title: "Mein Recycling: The First Digital Disposal Assistant"
 date: 2019-06-24T21:34:51.647Z
 description: >-
   Your Digital Disposal Assistant: All your commercial waste, sites, disposers and orders in one app.
 It could not be easier.
 company: Resourcify
-location: 'Hamburg, Germany'
+location: "Hamburg, Germany"
 featuredpost: true
 featuredimage: /img/resourcify-gabo-brown-ui-ux.png
 steps: